 Tanya Meyer has a Bachelor of Sciences from the University of Wisconsin, Stevens Point with majors in Psychology and Organizational Communications.

 Tanya has been working at the Social Security Administration since 2005.
 Prior to that, she had 20 years in long term and aging case management and program administration.
 She has worked in various settings including nursing homes, CBRFs, county and Tribal agencies.
 She has also served a diverse group including elders and persons with developmental disabilities.

 Other interests include volunteer procurement of funds for the Rhinelander Area Food Pantry, which as up to 40% of its total distribution any given month to Elders, and volunteering time and talents to her children's church youth group.

-Tanya resides in the town of Parrish with her husband, two children and numerous pets.
+Tanya resides in the town of Parrish with her beloved pets.

 Dr. Dale B. Taylor

 Dr. Taylor is an emeritus professor at the University of Wisconsin-Eau Claire where he founded the Bachelor of Music Therapy degree program and prepared students for careers in long term care settings and other clinical facilities.
 He served as Chair of the Department of Allied Health Professions which also included programs in Environmental & Public Health and Health Care Administration, the latter of which prepares administrators for long term care facilities.